epomatti/aws-elastic-beanstalk-worker-app/README.md

 eb deploy
 ```

-> ⚠️ Use the `deploy.sh` script.
+> ⚠️ Use the `bash scripts/deploy.sh` script.
 For some reason `node_modules` is not being ignored by the `.ebignore` and is being sent corrupted, and when `node_modules` is present it doesn't trigger the automatic npm install managed by Beanstalk.

 As always, ideally in your pipeline deploy only the production code: